Exhibitions

 Knowing how to sew on a button is really useful!
 Whether you are putting the finishing touches to something you have made yourself or replacing the button that just popped off your shirt – learn how to sew on a button that will stay put.
 This session is at 1 pm.

-Learn how to fix that hem with a needle and thread - There are many different hemming techniques which are used in different scenarios but the catch stitch hem is a good all rounder.
+Learn how to fix that hem with a needle and thread - There are many different hemming techniques which are used in different scenarios but the catch stitch hem is a good all-rounder,.
 It can be used on most fabric weights and can be stitched on a raw edge (if your fabric doesn’t fray too much), on an overlocked or zigzagged edge, or on a turned edge.
 Because of the way it zig zags it allows a bit of movement making it an ideal hem for knit fabrics.
 You can master it in a session at 2 pm.

 Bring your own garment for repair or learn the techniques with materials that we provide.